franciscod/astorus/README.md

  - `BoomWalk` is ran every time, with a number from 0 to 2^count as argument (this tries to modify all combinations of node modifications)

-## Improvements
+## Caveats

+The generated patches are based on the `normalized` source after the source->ast->source roundtrip, so it loses the comments and the formatting comes a little messed up.

+Also, it's now bruteforcing the whole space so it's slow on non-trivial programs.

 It would be really cool to extract the walkers from the examples, so you maybe have a dozen of walkers with their strategies and you can use them all for any buggy code.

-Also, it's now bruteforcing the whole space so it's slow on non-trivial programs.